Rotational-hyperfine cooling of $^{205}$TlF in a cryogenic beam: Introduction

 CeNTREX makes use of a cryogenic buffer gas cooled molecular beam source \cite{Grasdijk_2021,hutzler2012buffer} to create a beam of TlF.
 This source delivers a beam with high intensity (for good statistics), low mean velocity (to enable long interaction time and good energy resolution), low velocity dispersion (to enable efficient electrostatic focusing \cite{Wu_2022}) and low rotational temperature (to reduce the spread of population over many internal states).
 The CeNTREX source uses a neon buffer gas at a temperature of $19$~K. Compared to colder sources using helium buffer gas, this allows operation at higher repetition rates and gives steadier flux of very heavy species \cite{C1CP20901A} such as TlF.

 After some cooling during the free expansion of the neon gas as it exits the source, the TlF has a rotational temperature $T_\mathrm{rot} = 6.3(2)$\,K~\cite{Grasdijk_2021}.
-At this temperature, only $\sim\!5 \%$ of the TlF molecules are in the lowest rotational level $J=0$ (where $J$ is the rotational quantum number), and only $1/4$ of these are in the absolute hyperfine/rotational ground state $J=0,~F=0$ [where $F$ is the total hyperfine angular momentum including rotation and the nuclear spins of $^{205}$Tl ($I_1 = 1/2$) and $^{19}$F ($I_2 = 1/2$)].
+At this temperature nearly all molecules are assumed to be in the vibronic ground state.
+Only $\sim\!5 \%$ of the TlF molecules are in the lowest rotational level $J=0$ (where $J$ is the rotational quantum number), and only $1/4$ of these are in the absolute hyperfine/rotational ground state $J=0,~F=0$ [where $F$ is the total hyperfine angular momentum including rotation and the nuclear spins of $^{205}$Tl ($I_1 = 1/2$) and $^{19}$F ($I_2 = 1/2$)].
 Only this single sublevel is used for the Schiff moment measurement protocol in CeNTREX \cite{Grasdijk_2021}.

 Here we describe a method to dramatically increase the population of this level, and hence to improve the statistical sensitivity of the experiment.
 We refer to our method as rotational/hyperfine cooling of the TlF molecules.
 While rotational cooling has been previously performed in molecules and molecular ions \cite{PhysRevLett.115.233001, Courageux_2022}, it has not been done for hyperfine structure or a closed-shell molecule before.
 Using a combination of laser optical pumping and microwave-driven rotational state transfer, we drive most of the population from all hyperfine sublevels of the three lowest excited rotational levels ($J=1,2,$ and $3$) into the $J=0$ manifold of states, preferentially into the $F=0$ sublevel.
 In the Boltzmann distribution at $T_\mathrm{rot}=6.3(2)$\,K, approximately $56\%$ of the population is in the lowest four rotational states, i.e. $J=0-3$.
 If all population in the $J=0,1,2$, and $3$ rotational ground states were transferred to the $\ket{J=0, F=0}$ state, a maximum gain of $\approx\!
 45$ in its population could be achieved.
 Though our method incorporates a simplification that reduces the maximum potential gain to $\approx\!
 29$, this enhancement in signal size for the $^{205}$Tl Schiff moment measurement is crucial for CeNTREX to attain its projected sensitivity \cite{Grasdijk_2021}.